Valerie (Zutons song): Background

 In an interview with The Scotsman in May 2008, lead singer Dave McCabe described the writing process of the song: "I could tell you I was inspired by gazing out across the Mersey or walking past Macca's old house, but the truth is I got the idea in a cab on the way to my mum's.
-The whole song was written before I got there, so 20 minutes, max."
+The whole song was written before I got there, so 20 minutes, max[imum]".

-The song's title and theme refer an American friend of McCabe's who was in trouble for driving under the influence.
-The band's drummer, Sean Payne, called it a "musical postcard to her, saying he is having a hard time and can she come over and see him."
+The song's title and theme refer to a then-unnamed American friend of McCabe's who was in trouble for driving under the influence.
+The band's drummer, Sean Payne, called it a "musical postcard to her, saying he is having a hard time and can she come over and see him".
 In an interview with Vice magazine in June 2019, the subject of the song was revealed to be celebrity makeup artist Valerie Star.
 She explained that she met McCabe and how she got arrested for driving on a suspended license.

 Other uses

 The song was used by ITV during the 2006 FIFA World Cup, alongside Primal Scream's "Country Girl" and Kasabian's cover of David Bowie's 1977 song "Heroes".
 The song was also featured as a playable track in Lego Rock Band.

-Both the original and Mark Ronson version featured in British soap opera Emmerdale during the wedding of Eric and Val Pollard in 2008.
+Both the original and the Mark Ronson version featured in British soap opera Emmerdale during the wedding of Eric and Val Pollard in 2008.